Search for a new resonance decaying to a Higgs boson and a scalar boson in events with two b jets and two Z bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Summary

 \section{Summary}

-A search for a new resonance \PX decaying into either a pair of Higgs bosons (\HH) or into a Higgs boson and a new scalar boson \PY (\HY) has been conducted in this study, using proton-proton collision data collected by the CMS experiment from 2016 to 2018 at $\sqrt{s}=13\TeV$, corresponding to an integrated luminosity of 138\fbinv.
-The events of interest are characterized by two b quarks from the decay of one Higgs boson, as well as two leptons and either two additional quarks or two neutrinos from two \PZ bosons produced by the decay of the other \PH or the \PY.
+A search for a new resonance \PX decaying into either a Higgs boson and a new scalar boson \PY (\HY) or a pair of Higgs bosons (\HH) has been conducted in this study, using proton-proton collision data collected by the CMS experiment from 2016 to 2018 at $\sqrt{s}=13\TeV$, corresponding to an integrated luminosity of 138\fbinv.
+The events of interest are characterized by two b quarks from the decay of one Higgs boson, as well as two leptons and either two additional quarks or two neutrinos from two \PZ bosons produced by the decay of the other \PY or the \PH.
 No significant deviations are observed in the signal regions between the data and standard model predictions.
-For resonant \HH production, upper limits are placed on the cross section for the process \ppHH as a function of the resonance mass, varying from 400\unit{pb} to 1\unit{pb} as \mXres increases.
-For resonant \HY production, upper limits are set on the cross section for the process \ppHYbbZZ in the two-dimensional parameter space of the masses \mXres and \mYres, varying from about 5\unit{fb} to 500\unit{fb}.
-This is comparable to the limits achieved in other analyses, which focus on \PH decays to $\PGg\PGg$ or $\Pgt\Pgt$ and \PY decays into a pair of bottom quarks or massive vector bosons.
+For resonant \HY production, upper limits are set on the cross section for the process \ppHYbbZZ in the two-dimensional parameter space of the masses \mXres and \mYres.
+These limits vary from 500 to 5\unit{fb}, with the most stringent constraints achieved for high-mass \PX resonances and \PY masses near the threshold for decay into a pair of massive vector bosons.
+These are comparable to the limits achieved in other analyses, which focus on \PH decays to $\PGg\PGg$ or $\Pgt\Pgt$ and \PY decays into a pair of bottom quarks or massive vector bosons.
+For resonant \HH production, upper limits are placed on the cross section for the process \ppHH as a function of the resonance mass, varying from 400 to 1\unit{pb} as \mXres increases.